Boston weather in March marks the transition between winter and spring - so get ready for a wild ride!

-For women and men alike, a lightweight trench coat looks fashionable yet gives you protection against unpredictible March showers - or downpours.
+For women and men alike, a lightweight trench coat looks fashionable yet gives you protection against unpredictable March showers - or downpours.

 Boston's compact size makes it a great walking city, and March weather may inspire you to spend a lot of time outdoors.
 Be sure to bring comfortable walking shoes.
 Boots are not really necessary.

-Even if we have snow this month, it usually gets cleared out quickly and we're unlikely to have the sequential snow storms or frigid temperatures that can keep sidewalks slushy or icy earlier in the winter.
+Even if we have snow this month, it usually gets cleared out quickly and we're unlikely to have the multiple snow storms and frigid temperatures that make sidewalks slushy or icy earlier in the winter.

 1. Line up with other spectators along the street to watch Boston's famous St Patrick's Day Parade - If you're lucky, you can soak up some Vitamin D, but even if you have to bundle up, the high spirits will keep you warm.

-2. During the first week or two of March, ice skate at Frog Pond and other local rinks.
-Be aware that outdoor arenas sometimes have to close early if temperatures at night rise too high - so check before you go if the weather has been warm.
+2. During the first week or two of March, you may still be able to ice skate at Frog Pond and other local rinks.
+Be aware that outdoor arenas sometimes close early if temperatures at night rise too high - so check before you go if the weather has been warm.

 4. Especially toward the end of March, go for a walk and admire Boston's earliest spring flowers.